 Files uploaded to Skynet will remain available as long as a portal pins the skyfile (agrees to pay from it).
 The rule-of-thumb for a minimum time is 3 months, but this will vary from portal to portal and could depend on if you have a user account with the portal.
 You can pin files yourself by running your own portal, and any portal can pin any file that already exists on the network.

-By default, data stored on Skynet is stored in plain-text.
+Skynet brings decentralized file storage to the mainstream, for anyone and everyone to benefit from.
+By default, all files stored on Skynet are stored in plain-text.
 Communications on the network are encrypted and applications and users can encrypt their data before uploading it to Skynet.
 Also, because files are broken into pieces and erasure-coded, even plain-text data becomes broken apart and obfuscated when distributed between hosts.

 Accessing Skynet is free, but there are paid user accounts that allow prioritized access.